-85The local pair crossing number differs from the local crossing number, using examples similar to the ones presented above to separate local and simple local crossing numbers.
-The distinction was probably not intended by the authors of [503, 502], since they also define the crossing number as pcr.
+97The local pair crossing number differs from the local crossing number, using examples similar to the ones presented above to separate local and simple local crossing numbers.
+The distinction was probably not intended by the authors of [556, 557], since they also define the crossing number as pcr.
 For layered drawings there is no difference between counting all local crossings or only counting local pair crossings.

-86For lcr(G) = 1 this was observed by Ringel [459], for $lcr(G) \leq 3$, see [419, Lemma 1.1].
+98The fact that $lcr^(G)$ is finite if lcr(G) = 1 was observed by Ringel [511]; for $lcr(G) \le 3$, see [467, Lemma 1.1].

-87Answering an open question from a previous version of the survey.
+99Answering an open question from a previous version of the survey.